dvlbhanderi/Kali-p1/README.md

 # Kali-p1

-This repo consists of a large scale classifier to classify the documents as being under one of the following nine malware categories :-
+This repo consists of several efforts to tackle document classification

+Our work was focused on the dataset from the [Microsoft Malware Classification Challenge](https://www.kaggle.com/c/malware-classification/).
+The problem is to classify documents as being under one of the following nine malware categories :-
 * 1.)
 Rammit
 * 2.)
 Lollipop
 * 3.)
 Kelihos_ver3